-Bill and Kathy met through their common love of black and white photography.
+Bill and Kathy are currently instructors in the Photography Department at Spokane Falls Community College.
+They met through their common love of black and white photography.
 Some time later, after finding out Bill sang and played guitar – and finding his book full of songs, Kathy began to push him to play in public.
 Then he pushed back, bought her a mandolin and said he needed a backup singer.
 They have been performing together ever since.

-Bill “The Blue Collar PhD” works as at Gonzaga University where he also taught for 19 years - mostly Photography and sometimes Religion.
+Bill “The Blue Collar PhD” worked at Gonzaga University for 22 years where he also taught classes in Photography and Religion.
 He has a PhD in Religion from Emory University, yet – as you will hear in many of his songs, he has never forgotten his Illinois factory town roots.

 Bill is also a virtual singing library of American roots music.
 He grew up listening to his Dad sing old railroad and prison songs and enjoys playing songs by Jimmie Rodgers, Robert Johnson, and Hank Williams, among others.
 Bill has also taught several Woody Guthrie workshops at the Spokane Folklore Society’s annual Fall Folk Festival and been invited to perform at Woody events sponsored by Spokane Public Radio and the Northwest Folklife Festival.

 Kathy is originally from western Kentucky and plays mandolin, fiddle, guitar, and sometimes autoharp, but she took up all of her instruments in Spokane after marrying Bill.
 As a young girl, Kathy loved to read and write poetry – perhaps one reason why songwriting came naturally once she had an instrument in her hands and life allowed for some creative time.
-She worked at the Washington State Attorney General’s Office for 13 years before resigning to manage their home photography/framing/recording business Cherry Street Studios (see Art tab).
+She worked at the Washington State Attorney General’s Office for 13 years before resigning to manage their home studio.

 Bill and Kathy believe in supporting the arts and building local community.
-They are founding members of the Gonzaga University Photography Club; founding members of the Spokane Songwriter’s Organization; they coordinated the “Folkies at the Fox” event and shared the stage with Dan Maher, the Celtic Nots, and other regional folk musicians to help promote awareness for the Fox Theater renovation project; they host house concerts; and on 4th Fridays they open their home for local musicians, artists and friends to gather (see 4th Friday tab).
+They are founding members and past presidents of the Gonzaga University Photography Club; founding members and past presidents of the Spokane Songwriter’s Organization (which recently ended after a 10 year run of events including open mics, showcases, and produced a compilation cd); they coordinated the “Folkies at the Fox” event and shared the stage with Dan Maher, the Celtic Nots, and other regional folk musicians to help promote awareness for the Fox Theater renovation project; they have hosted numerous house concerts for traveling musicians; and on 4th Fridays they open their home for local musicians, artists and friends to gather.